travelnxt/appacitive-docs/index.md

 Registering the devices
 ------------

-You need to give Appacitive an info about the device on which you want to send the push notfication, i.e. the device type (ios,android etc),device token etc.
+You need to give Appacitive an info about the device on which you want to send the push notfication, i.e. the device type (ios, android etc), device token etc.
 Below you can see the call to register the device

 ** Parameter **